Fire and life safety regulations relating to temporary carnivals, fairs and festivals (see “Definition” section below).

 - A statement that all event workers, security personnel and medical personnel will be advised of various plans (Fire, Medical and Communications) and are prepared to implement said plans.

 - The event coordinators, the on-site EMT and security personnel to be connected by mobile radio devices or cell phones.

 A reply email will be sent to you stating whether your application has been approved or if additional information is required.
 Once the application and any required documentation is reviewed and approved by the Inspection Services Section of SBC Fire, a written and signed approval letter can be provided if it is needed.

-Engine Company Inspection and Permit Issuance
+Inspection and Permit Issuance

-A satisfactory engine company inspection will result in verbal approval which will act as temporary permit until the paper permit is mailed to applicant.
+A inspection will result in verbal approval which will act as temporary permit until the paper permit is mailed to applicant.
 A bill for the permit fee will be mailed to the billing address on the application.
 Once the permit fee is paid, the paper permit will be mailed to the applicant.
-It is important to note that because the receipt of the paper permit occurs after the event has concluded, the verbal approval provided by the engine company will act as the required permit until the paper permit is received.
+It is important to note that because the receipt of the paper permit occurs after the event has concluded, the verbal approval provided by the inspector will act as the required permit until the paper permit is received.
 Failure to make timely payment for a permit will result in your company not being able to obtain any future required permits.